 CS 212 Assembly Language & Reverse Engineering 3 Cr.

-An introduction to assembly lanuage and reverse engineering, including relationship among machine language, assemblers, disassemblers, compilers, and interpreters.
+An introduction to assembly language and reverse engineering, including relationship among machine language, assemblers, disassemblers, compilers, and interpreters.
 This courses provides requisite skills for computer forensics, malware analysis, and cryptology.
-Prerequisites: 'C' or higher in IS 131 or CS 140.
-Offered Spring.
+3 lecture hours.
+Prerequisites: Grade of C or higher in CS 140.
+(Spring).

 CS 221 GUI Programming 3 Cr.

 A study of the design and implementation of the graphical user interface.
 The course will present fundamentals of usability and human factors in GUI design.
 One or more of the following will be studied and implemented in a student project: Visual Basic programming, Web programming, GUI code generators.
-Prerequisite: CS 140 (C) or higher.
-Offered Occasionally.
+Prerequisite: Grade of C or higher in CS 140.
+(Occasionally).

 CS 228 Introduction to Data Structures 3 Cr.

 An introduction to the basic concepts of algorithm analysis, data representation, and the techniques used to operate on the data.
-Topics include searching, sorting, linked lists, stacks, queues, trees, hash tables, graphs, Prerequisite: C or higher in IS 131 or CS 140.
-Offered Fall.
+Topics include searching, sorting, linked lists, stacks, queues, trees, hash tables, graphs.
+3 lecture hours.
+Prerequisite: C or higher in CS 140.
+(Fall).

 CS 240 Database Management 3 Cr.

 CS 250 Virtual Systems Administration 3 Cr.

 This course includes a combination of classroom lecture on network and virtualization theory as well as a variety of hands on exercises to provide students with an understanding of how to configure and manage a VMware ESX environment.
 Students will also learn how to carry out administration tasks specific to the day-to-day operations of the NUCAC-DF.
 Some of these tasks will include how to build and maintain classroom environments, understanding requirements given by professors and instructors for classrooms, and overall maintenance of the systems in the Center for Advanced Computing and Digital Forensics.
-Pre-Requisite: by instructor permission.
-Offered Occasionally.
+3 lecture hours.
+Prerequisite: instructor permission.
+(Occasionally).

 CS 260 Data Communications and Networks 3 Cr.